Continuity of the orthogeodesic foliation and ergodic theory of the earthquake flow: Persistent arc systems

 This definition is designed so that if $\lambda \preceq \tau$, then there is a natural identification of $S \setminus (\lambda \cup \arc_\circ)$ with $S \setminus \tau$.
 This allows us to identify the pieces of $S \setminus (\lambda \cup \arc_\circ^\tau(\lambda))$ and $S \setminus (\lambda' \cup \arc_\circ^\tau(\lambda'))$ whenever $\lambda'\preceq \tau$.

 Moreover, if $\cE$ is an equilateral neighborhood of $\lambda$ and $\tau$ the corresponding train track, then it follows directly from the definitions and the structure of the collapse map that this notion of invisible arcs agrees with the one from Definition \ref{def:geometric visibility}.
-Thus, if an arc of $\arc(X, \lambda)$ is short enough compared to the defining parameter $\delta$ of an equilateral train track, then it is contained in the invisible arc system $\arc_\circ^\tau(\lambda)$.
+Thus, if a leaf in the isotopy class of $\arc(X, \lambda)$ is short enough compared to the defining parameter $\delta$ of an equilateral train track, then it is contained in the invisible arc system $\arc_\circ^\tau(\lambda)$.

 We now prove a converse: if an arc is invisible with respect to a geometric train track then it must be short.
 In particular, the (topologically defined) invisible arc system is actually a part of the natural (geometric) arc system recording the complementary hyperbolic structure.